Blog

 3. Digital Nomad visa.
 This option is offered for remote workers.
 It is launched in 2023.
 It requires employment with non-Spanish companies and minimum income thresholds.

-To obtain pre-arrival visas, applicants should address Spanish consulates in the UK and provide a gathered pack of documents.
+To obtain pre-arrival visas, applicants should address the Spanish consulate in the UK and provide a comprehensive set of documents.
 Application processing can take 1–3 months.

 Relocating from the UK to Spain involves navigating new legal requirements, especially after Brexit, but the lifestyle benefits are well worth it.